Combining Multi-Fidelity Modelling and Asynchronous Batch Bayesian Optimization: Bayesian Optimization

 The method relies on trying to mimic the sequential setting, where after receiving experimental information about a particular input we usually expect the acquisition function to decrease in the neighbourhood surrounding this point.
 More precisely, assume we wish to select a new point $x_{t}$, then we can mimic the sequential setting by defining the new acquisition function, $\Tilde{\alpha}$, as:

-where $\psi(x)$ is a function that penalizes the region around $x$, and $g(\cdot)$ is a differentiable transformation that makes sure the acquisition function is positive.
+where $\psi(x)$ is a function that penalizes the region around $x$, and $g(\cdot)$ is an increasing differentiable transformation that makes sure the acquisition function is positive.
+And so, in Equation \ref{eq: local_pen} we have a positive transformation of the original acquisition function, multiplied by penalizers centered at every pending experiment.
 We use $g(z) = z$ for positive acquisition functions, and the soft-max transformation otherwise, $g(z) = \log(1 + e^{z})$.
 The question then becomes, how do we choose such penalizers?
 To do this, we begin by assuming that the function satisfies the Lipschitz condition.
 That is, if $\mathcal{X}$ is compact, then:

 where $L \in \mathbb{R}^+$, and $||\cdot||$ is the $L^2$ norm in $\mathbb{R}^d$.
 We now consider the ball, around arbitrary $x_j \in \mathcal{X}$:

 where the radius $r_j$ is given by:

 The radius is chosen because, if the Lipschitz assumption holds, then $x_*$ cannot lie inside this ball.
 Note that due to $f$ being modeled by a GP, then this radius is a random quantity. \cite{gonzalez2016batch} then define the local penaliser as follows: